 If I transfer to another School District, what do I do with the Chromebook?

-The student must return the Chromebook prior to their last day with the Hermitage School District unless the student purchased it when they received it.
+The student must return the Chromebook prior to their last day with the Hermitage School District unless the student purchased it.
 Any Chromebook not returned will be locked and legal proceedings may be pursued.